Leohumicola verrucosa: Taxonomy

 its characteristically verrucose aleurioconidia.
-It was first isolated from soil samples in Novia Scotia, Canada; Alberta, Canada; and Puerto Rico.
+It was first isolated from soil samples in Nova Scotia, Canada; Alberta, Canada; and Puerto Rico.
 Nearly all of the soil samples from which this fungi were initially isolated and described were previously exposed to fire.
 This species does not have any synonyms, nor has its classification changed since its description in 2005.

 Leohumicola verrucosa is the type species of the genus Leohumicola.
 All members of the Leohumicola genus produce two-celled aleurioconidia, grow slowly, and only sporulate sparsely, if at all.

 Other described members of this genus include: